-Workplan and Market Transformation Plan (This section should constitute approximately 40% of the Technical Volume)
+Workplan and Market Transformation Plan (Approximately 30% of the Technical Volume)

-The Workplan should include a summary of the Project Objectives, Technical Scope, Work Breakdown Structure, Milestones, Go/No-Go Decision Points, and Project Schedule (all of which should include the validation task and its associated go/no go decision point).
-A detailed Statement of Project Objectives (SOPO) is separately requested.
-The Workplan should contain the following information:
+The Workplan section in the application must include a summary of the Project Objectives, Technical Scope, Work Breakdown Structure, Milestones, Go/No-Go Decision Points, and Project Schedule.
+A detailed Statement of Project Objectives (SOPO) is requested separately.
+The Workplan must contain the following information: